ErpNetDocs/tech/modules/logistics/wms/how-to/other-settings/change-order-display-format.md

-# Modify the displayed information inside a warehouse order
+# Modify the displayed information in an order

 You have the ability to specify exactly what kind of information is displayed on the first line of each of your **orders** in the WMS Worker.
 Additionally, you can modify the information for fields Product and Location inside the order.